JagsRio/JagsRio/Readme.md

 - **[production-metrics-processor](https://github.com/JagsRio/production-metrics-processor)** – Automated system (VB.NET) for processing operational metrics and generating reports — real example of enterprise-level data automation and scheduling.

+- **[dental-chatbot-automation-service](https://github.com/JagsRio/dental-chatbot-automation-service)** - Automates interactions with a web-based chat system using Selenium WebDriver in VB.NET.
+This project demonstrates how to automate a multi-step chat workflow, process entities, and handle dynamic questions in a structured and maintainable way.

 ## Education & Certifications

 - Bachelor of Science in Physics — University of Madras